akvo/cdi-scripts/README.md

-# cdi-script
+# Composite Drought Indicator

-National Drought Mitigation Center - Composite Drought Indicator
+The script is designed by to automate the process for generating geospatial maps and visualizations of the CDI.